-Over the 2017-2018 academic year, the Carol and Lawrence Zicklin Center for Business Ethics Research at the Wharton School, University of Pennsylvania, will be convening a regular works-in-progress series for scholars working in normative business ethics (NBE).
-In particular, we are interested in papers pursuing business ethics issues from a normative perspective, or papers in moral or political philosophy with implications for the market, distributive justice, labor relations, the role of business in society, etc.
+Over the 2019-2020 academic year, the Carol and Lawrence Zicklin Center for Business Ethics Research at the Wharton School, University of Pennsylvania, will convene a regular works-in-progress series for scholars working in normative business ethics (NBE).
+In particular, the Series will workshop papers pursuing business ethics issues from a normative perspective, or papers in moral or political philosophy with implications for the market, distributive justice, labor relations, the role of business in society, etc.

-The series is part of an effort to foster, and increase the prominence of, normative business ethics in the academy and the public sphere.
+The Series is part of an effort to foster normative business ethics in the academy and the public sphere.
 This particular initiative has two key objectives: First, it endeavors to provide a regular forum for scholars working on business ethics from a normative perspective.
 The community of such scholars is relatively small, and dispersed across numerous institutions, and there are few opportunities for these individuals to convene and share work.
-This series is an effort to connect these scholars, and enrich their shared intellectual life.
-Second, the series aims to be especially valuable to junior faculty, by providing them with feedback from, and opportunities to interact with, more established members of the normative business ethics community.
+This Series is an effort to connect these scholars and to enrich their shared intellectual life.
+Second, the Series aims to be especially valuable to junior faculty and advanced graduate students, by providing them with feedback from, and opportunities to interact with, more established members of the normative business ethics community.
 To that end, we hope to have one junior author and one senior author at each session.

 Call for Abstracts

 We invite abstract submissions from faculty and post-docs and from graduate students who have advanced to the ABD stage.
 Preferential treatment will be given to those who have not presented work at the Series before, and we especially welcome submissions from women and under-represented minorities.

 The abstract should propose a paper in normative business ethics, as described above.
 We ask that submissions offer a fairly detailed sense of the paper without exceeding 500 words.